 SIEGEL: Well, this sent us back to the archives to September 29th of last year.
 The Senate Finance Committee and Senator Grassley at that time did have a date in mind when his amendment would take effect.

-Senator CHUCK GRASSLEY (Republican, Iowa): So, my modified amendment would apply the original intent of my amendment and require that after the year 2013, all members of Congress and staff would have to purchase coverage through state-based exchanges.
+CHUCK GRASSLEY: So, my modified amendment would apply the original intent of my amendment and require that after the year 2013, all members of Congress and staff would have to purchase coverage through state-based exchanges.

 SIEGEL: After 2013, a date that evidently somehow didn't make it into the final bill.
 Does that actually that the members of Congress and their staff should be uninsured because Senator Grassley's date never made it into the final draft?

 ROVNER: In a word, no. I don't think any judge would ever interpret that Congress ever intended for that to happen.
 A judge would obviously see the lack of a date as what it is, which is a mistake.
 And I think before it ever got to that point, Congress will almost certainly fix it in some kind of a technical change.
 Although, with this bill, I think you need to mention that even the smallest change is likely to stir up a lot of debate.

 SIEGEL: All that would take would be, say, a cloture vote?